-AVA010 Ceramics I (Fall, Winter, Spring; Niefield).
+AVA010.
+Ceramics I (Fall, Winter, Spring; Niefield).
 An introduction to clay, including hand-building, wheel-throwing, glazing and firing techniques.
 The studio is available for practice and completion of assignments.

 AVA020.
 Ceramics II (Fall, Winter, Spring; Niefield).
 Students will learn more advanced forming and decorating techniques.
-Besides studio assignments, a short research presentation will be required.
+In addition to studio assignments, a short research presentation will be required.